tetrapod00/godot-docs/getting_started/step_by_step/nodes_and_scenes.rst

 Running the scene
 -----------------

 Everything's ready to run the scene!
-Press the Play Scene button in the top-right of the screen or press :kbd:`F6` (:kbd:`Cmd + R` on macOS).
+Press the :btn:`Run Current Scene` button in the top-right of the screen or press :kbd:`F6` (:kbd:`Cmd + R` on macOS).

 .. image:: img/nodes_and_scenes_09_play_scene_button.webp

 A popup invites you to save the scene, which is required to run it.
-Click the Save button in the file browser to save it as ``label.tscn``.
+Click the :btn:`Save` button in the file browser to save it as ``label.tscn``.

 .. image:: img/nodes_and_scenes_10_save_scene_as.webp

-.. note:: The Save Scene As dialog, like other file dialogs in the editor, only
+.. note:: The :ui:`Save Scene As` dialog, like other file dialogs in the editor, only
           allows you to save files inside the project.
 The ``res://`` path at the top of the window represents the project's root directory and stands for "resource path".
 For more information about file paths in